nanomq/nanomq/docs/en_US/tutorial/nng-bridges.md

 - MQTT topic: `mqtt/local/123`
 - MQTT payload: `hello`
 - NNG prefix: `nng/remote`
+- Configured delimiter: `:`
-- Final raw message sent to the NNG peer: `nng/remote/hello`
+- Final raw message sent to the NNG peer: `nng/remote:hello`

 In other words, `bridges.nng.pub` does not forward the original MQTT topic `mqtt/local/123` to the NNG peer.
 The NNG peer sees a raw message composed of `remote_topic` and payload.